-There are several things that could cause communication/download problems with PMI equipment.
+There are several things that could cause

+communication/download problems with PMI equipment.
 Listed below are PC and software settings to check and procedures to try:

-- 1. Check all cable connections to see if tight and free of any corrosion or any debris. - 2.
-Check cable for physical defects, such as cuts or abrasions and missing connector pins - 3.
-The Status LED indicator should be solid Green when connected to the USB Cable and powered by the PC or Laptop - 4.
-Verify the PMI USB device driver is installed - 5.
-If you are using a Bluetooth® card or adapter, make sure that you have the latest drivers installed from the manufacturer's website. - 6.
-Check to ensure that the local port setting in ProVision is set for the Bluetooth® adapter outgoing-port setting on the PC. - 7.
-Make sure that the baud rate setting in the adapter software is set to the correct rate. - 8.
-After checking all the appropriate items listed above - 9.
-Start fresh on the download process. - 10.
-Disconnect the recorder and allow it to power down. - 11.
-Close the ProVision program. - 12.
-Try the operation again. - 13.
-If you still have communications or download problems after trying all of the above, then there is possibly a hardware problem in the recorder. - 14.
-Call Technical Support at 1-800-296-4120 - 15.
-If there appears to be a hardware problem, call PMI at 1800-296-4120 to arrange for a return authorization to send your unit to the repair department.
+- Check all cable connections to see if tight and free of any corrosion or any debris.
+Check cable status for physical defects, such as cuts or abrasions and missing connector pins. - 2.
+If you are using a laptop PC make sure that any energy saving features on the Windows operating system are turned off.
+Sometimes the PC will shut down communications in an attempt to save the battery. - 3.
+If you are using a Bluetooth® card or adapter, make sure that you have the latest drivers installed from the manufacturer's website.
+Check to ensure that the local port in ProVision is set for the Bluetooth® adapter port setting on the PC.
+Bluetooth® has limited communication range, try to get as close as possible to the recorder.
+See the ProVision manual for Bluetooth® step-by-step connection instructions. - 4.
+After checking all of the appropriate items above start fresh on the download process.
+Disconnect the recorder and allow it to power down.
+Close the ProVision program.
+Try the operation again. - 5.
+If you still have communications or download problems after trying all of the above, then there is possibly a hardware problem in the recorder. - 6.
+Call Technical Support at (800)296-4120. - If there appears to be a hardware problem, call PMI at (800)296-4120 to arrange for a return authorization to send your unit to the repair department.